turn/DataMine/doc/DataMine_IDL.md

 ### table

 A *table* is a concept to describe the data structure.
-It has at least two attribtues:
+It has at least two attributes:

 - *table* is the name of the table.
 - *fields* has a list of *fields* in the table.